Jewish Secular Community’s Philosophy

 Our Social Action Positions

-As an affiliate of the Congress of Secular Jewish Organizations (CSJO), the Jewish Secular Community has taken positions on a variety of social action issues including: the environment, sexual orientation, Israel, Intermarriage, and women’s rights.
+As an affiliate of the Cultural and Secular Jewish Organization, the Jewish Secular Community has taken positions on a variety of social action issues including, the environment, sexual orientation, Israel, intermarriage, and women’s rights.

 JSC supports an ongoing dialog between Israel and the Palestinian people so that each national group can live in mutual peace and cooperation.